neuralmagic/deepsparse/logging-sdk/README.md

 ### Pipeline Usage

-The `ManagerLogger` class handles logging for a `Pipeline`.
-It is passed as the `logger` argument to a `Pipeline`. `ManagerLogger` is initialized with the `config` argument, which is a path to a local logging configuration file in the format described above.
+The `ManagerLogger` class handles logging and is passed as the `logger` argument to a `Pipeline`. `ManagerLogger` is initialized with the `config` argument, which is a path to a configuration file in the format described above.

-If no `ManagerLogger` is passed to a `Pipeline`, then logging is disabled.

-[@DAMIAN] - how does it work with a custom-pipeline + multi-model engine?

 For example, with the QA pipeline: